CeCe Moore: Human identification cases

 Moore has been a key player in a number of human identification cases.
-In 2012 - 2014, she was the genetic genealogist who worked with the Branum family on the Thomas Ray Lippert University of Utah artificial insemination sperm swap case.
+In 2012-2014, she was the genetic genealogist who worked with the Branum family on the Thomas Ray Lippert University of Utah artificial insemination sperm swap case.
 Paul Fronczak was a newborn who was kidnapped from his mother's arms by a woman posing as a nurse in a Chicago hospital in 1964 and believed to have been returned to his natural parents in 1966.
 In 2015, Moore's team of genetic genealogists uncovered the true identity of the man raised as Paul Fronczak.
-Using the methods Moore developed for birth parent search in adoption, it was discovered that his real name is Jack Rosenthal and he has a missing twin named Jill.
+Using the methods Moore developed for birth parent search in adoption, it was discovered that his real name is Jack Rosenthal and that he has a missing twin named Jill.
 The real Paul Fronczak was found living in Michigan in 2019.

 In 2015, Moore led a team of researchers that established the true identity of amnesiac Benjaman Kyle as William Burgess Powell.
 In 2004, Kyle had been found outside a Burger King in Georgia; doctors determined he suffered from dissociative amnesia.
-For 11 years neither Kyle nor law enforcement assisting in his case knew his true identity, which he was able to later reclaim.
+For 11 years neither Kyle nor law enforcement assisting in his case knew his true identity.
 Moore works extensively with adults who were abandoned as babies to identify their biological identities.
-The birth parents of California foundling Kayla Tovo were identified through Moore's work, as were the birth parents of the Los Angeles area three half-sibling foundlings who were featured on 20/20 in May 2016, and the birth parents of the Tulsa Fairgrounds foundling "May Belle" aka Amy Cox, as featured on The Dr. Oz Show in October 2016.
+The birth parents of California foundling Kayla Tovo were identified through Moore's work, as were the birth parents of the Los Angeles-area three half-sibling foundlings who were featured on 20/20 in May 2016, and the birth parents of the Tulsa Fairgrounds foundling "May Belle" aka Amy Cox, as featured on The Dr. Oz Show in October 2016.

 As the genetic genealogist for the PBS series Finding Your Roots with Henry Louis Gates, Jr., in 2015 Moore made the discovery that LL Cool J's mother was adopted.
 Through analysis of his DNA, she was able to identify his biological grandparents and introduce him to his 90-year old biological maternal grandmother.

 Projects

 Family research

-In February 2015, Moore founded the popular Facebook group called DNA Detectives that guides adoptees and others of unknown parentage to DNA to identify birth family.
+In February 2015, Moore founded a Facebook group called DNA Detectives that guides adoptees and others of unknown parentage to DNA to identify birth family.
 In 2024, this Facebook page had 208,000 followers and is the largest online genetic genealogy group.